shuozhixu/LAMMPSatUCSB/README.md

 	- [SLURM](https://slurm.schedmd.com/quickstart.html)
 	- [SLURM at UCSB](https://csc.cnsi.ucsb.edu/docs/slurm-job-scheduler)

+# UCSB VPN

+To connect to Pod, you need the [UCSB VPN](https://www.it.ucsb.edu/vpn) unless you are using the [campus network](https://www.it.ucsb.edu/wireless-networking).

 # FTP Client

 You need a file transfer protocol (FTP) client to transfer data between Pod and your own computer.
 Feel free to use any FTP client.
 Here is [a selected list](https://en.wikipedia.org/wiki/Comparison_of_FTP_client_software).